poxyzaq/csharp-logic-proj/README.md

 A console-based number guessing game.

+### 🎲 dice-race-game.ConsoleApp

+A console-based turn-based dice racing game against the CPU.

 ---

 ## 🗂️ Solution

 The projects are organized under a single solution file:

-- `prog_logic.slnx` — the main solution file that groups all projects together.
+* `prog_logic.slnx` — the main solution file that groups all projects together.

 ---